Shop With Confidence: FREE Growing & Glowing Promise

 • Little Bluestem (Schizachyrium scoparium) – An iconic native prairie grass with blue-green summer blades that turn copper-orange in fall.
 It's drought-tolerant and clumping and adds motion, color, and texture to any bed.

-• Green-and-Gold (Chrysogonum virginianum) – This charming, low-growing native spreads gently with fuzzy green leaves and golden star-shaped flowers in spring and early summer.
+• Green-and-Gold (Chrysogonum virginianum) – Also known as Gold Star, this charming, low-growing native spreads gently with fuzzy green leaves and golden star-shaped flowers in spring and early summer.

 Fruiting Trees & Bushes That Thrive In Nashville